-Traveler’s Guide to Santa Barbara: Spanish Revival, Home Inspiration, & Where To Visit
+Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

-For the most part, our family took one trip a year together and we were lucky enough to do it in Santa Barbara, California (well, SB, Carpinteria and Montecito).
+For the most part, our family took one trip a year together and we were lucky enough to do it in Santa Barbara, California (well, SB, Carpinteria, and Montecito).
 My Aunt and Uncle had moved there in the late 80’s having their third child in this coastal town only to decide to invest in a beach house down the road a couple of years after arriving.
-This magical oasis became my best childhood memories.
+This magical oasis became my best childhood memories and the foundation for my Santa Barbara inspired art and wallpaper.
 Sitting right off of Santa Claus Lane where a giant Santa statue used to sit on top of the toy shop on the lane (and a candy shop right next door).

-My childhood might put rose colored glasses onto this city for me, but even visiting as an adult I continue to find the magic of this surreal place.
-Now, with an obsession for home decor, the Spanish Revival architecture speaks to me in ways I didn’t fully grasp as a kid getting away from the mountains for a week at the beach.
+My childhood might put rose-colored glasses onto this city for me, but even visiting as an adult I continue to find the magic of this surreal place.
+Now, with an obsession for Santa Barbara interior design and coastal home decor, the Spanish Revival architecture speaks to me in ways I didn’t fully grasp as a kid getting away from the mountains for a week at the beach.
+These experiences have shaped every piece of Santa Barbara art I create, from original paintings to my popular wallpaper designs.

 Contents: